hazimtimimi/data_review/README.md

-# Scripts to examine reported data and generated estimates in the global Tb database
+# Scripts to examine reported data and generated estimates in the global TB database

-*(Mainly using faceted visualisations so can scan across all countries)*
+*(Mainly using faceted visualisations so we can scan across all countries looking for anomolies)*